 Broadly speaking, a target costing system has three objectives:

 - To lower the cost of new products so that the required profit level be ensured.

 - The new products meet the levels of quality, delivery timing and prices requirement by the

 - To motivate all the employees of the firm to achieve the target profit during new product development by making target costing a company-wide profit management activity.

-- For any system to be effective in sporting decision making in an organisation, the staff from the relevant departments must come together in order to tap their creativity so as to achieve goals.
-In other words, the company requires a non- conflicting and rational system for consensus-building and decision.
+- For any system to be effective in an organization’s decision-making, workers from relevant departments must collaborate in order to leverage their creativity and accomplish goals.
+In other words, the business requires a non-conflicting and sensible framework for reaching agreement and making decisions.